 Today’s patterns provide the solution: a Canonical Data Model that serves as a shared vocabulary, plus transformation patterns that convert messages to and from that common language.

-The Integration Spaghetti Problem
+The N×N Translation Problem

-I’m going to use a property data aggregation platform as our running example—think of systems that consolidate real estate information from multiple sources to provide a unified view.
+I’m going to use a property data aggregation platform as our running example.
+Think of systems that consolidate real estate information from multiple sources to provide a unified view.
 I’ve built systems like this, and the pattern applies broadly to any domain where you’re aggregating data from diverse external sources.

 Data flows in from county records offices, title companies, inspection services, and MLS feeds.
-Most of these sources land via File Transfer—the pattern we covered on Day 1.
+Most of these sources land via File Transfer, the pattern we covered on Day 1.
 County assessors aren’t calling your REST API; they’re dropping CSV files on an SFTP server overnight.
 Title companies send batched XML.
 The file transfer pattern gets data into your system, but then you need to transform it into something useful.

 A modern implementation might look like this: SFTP gateway (AWS Transfer Family or similar) in front of S3 buckets.
-Partners upload to what looks like a traditional SFTP server, but files land in s3://property-data-inbox/county/, s3://property-data-inbox/title/, etc. S3 event notifications fire when files arrive, publishing a message containing the bucket and key—a Claim Check.
+Partners upload to what looks like a traditional SFTP server, but files land in s3://property-data-inbox/county/, s3://property-data-inbox/title/, etc. S3 event notifications fire when files arrive, publishing a message containing the bucket and key, a Claim Check.
 The actual 50MB CSV doesn’t travel through your message broker; just a reference to where it lives.
 A worker picks up that claim check, pulls the file from S3, iterates through the rows, and emits individual PropertyEvent messages to the canonical stream.

 So let’s imagine the inbound data: